 FREE Holiday: Ride Portugal For the 2017 prize winners they will receive a free holiday from Ride Portugal.
 This includes Transfer’s to and from Faro airport, spacious accommodation with full workshop and games room, pool, secure bike storage, spares to buy, digital TV and wifi, full cooked breakfast and lunch, comfortable uplifts using UK standard Burtech trailers.
 Guiding on our existing trail network and even more new tracks for the 2017 winter season. @rideportugal

 SAXX Underwear Bonus Prize: The official and exclusive underwear partner of the National Series.
 One lucky category winner at each round of the National Series will win a £100 voucher to spend on SAXX Underwear. #SAXXUnderwear @saxxunderwear

 Helmet Camera Footage: This will be made available for all to view by being posted online through all the various media channels.

 Podium: The award ceremony will take place five minutes after the last rider has completed their race run.
 The podium will be located in the finish arena.

-Uplift Procedure: Nevis Range Gondolas.
-Riders will be separated from their bikes with the bikes attached to the outside of the gondola by the seat of the bike.
-Please ensure your seat and seat post are mechanically sound and fitted correctly to your bike prior to each uplift.
+Uplift Procedure: Tractors with dedicated trailers will be used to transport riders and bikes up the hill.
+Riders will be separated from their bikes.
 We will provide an uplift marshal at the pickup point.
 We aim to lift at least 200 riders per hour.